Sam Browne (musician): Personal life

-Little is known about his personal life but it is understood that Browne’s first wife, Terry, died at an early age in 1931.
-He remarried a few years later but his second marriage broke up in 1954 as his career waned.
+Little is known about his personal life, but it is understood that Browne's first wife, Terry, died at an early age in 1931.
+He remarried a few years later, but his second marriage broke up in 1954 as his career waned.
 He had two daughters, Myrna and Carole.

-Miscellaneous

-On November 3, 1941, Browne was travelling by train to fulfil an engagement at the Hippodrome, Bristol, when something crashed through the window and he fell to the floor.
+On November 3, 1941, Browne was travelling by train to fulfil an engagement at the Bristol Hippodrome, when something crashed through the window and he fell to the floor.
 It was found that he had been shot in the jaw and neck.
 When the train reached Bath, Browne was taken to hospital and an operation was performed to remove a bullet.